How to Create a Rustic Mantel Full of Warmth and Charm

 Nothing pulls a mantel together like a sign with meaning.
 A short quote, family name, or even a single word can make the space feel more personal.

 Look for wood or metal finishes to stay within the theme.
 Hang it in the center or lean it casually to the side; it all works.
+Layering it over an old windowpane or mixing it with greenery makes it even more eye-catching.

 Bring in boho vibes with mixed textures